President and CEO of Laser Spine Institute

 After completing her undergraduate degree, Brooke began her career at L’Oreal in their Management Development Program within the Luxury Products Division.
 Brooke held several positions at L’Oreal including Global Supply and Demand Planner along with several project responsibilities including an upgrade to the Logility forecasting tool.
 She gained experience working with various consumer products and with all areas of supply chain and manufacturing.

-In 2015, Brooke joined Phillips-Van Heusen Corporation, PVH Corp, as Senior Manager of Demand Planning for their Dress Furnishings Group.
-In this position Brooke oversees the Demand Planning function for all Department Stores, managing the team developing the forecast and leading monthly collaboration meetings with all cross functional partners.
-Brooke is also very involved in the JDA implementation for PVH Corp helping to develop, test and implement the tool.
+In 2015, Brooke joined Phillips-Van Heusen Corporation, PVH Corp, as Senior Manager of Demand Planning for their Dress Furnishings Group, 2017 named Director of Demand and in 2018, named Vice President of Demand & Inventory Planning.
+In this position Brooke oversees the Demand Planning function, managing the team developing the forecast and leading monthly collaboration meetings with all cross-functional partners.
+Brooke also oversees the Inventory Planning function for the Neckwear category, managing the team responsible for inventory health and availability to the retailers.
+Brooke is very involved in the JDA and Tableu implementation for PVH Corp helping to develop, test and implement the tools.

 Brooke graduated from the University of Michigan with a BSE in Industrial and Operations Engineering in 2010.
 While attending Michigan Brooke was the president of the student chapter of The Institute of Industrial Engineering, IIE.
-Brooke and her fiancé currently reside in New York, planning their wedding in fall 2017.
+Brooke and her family currently reside in New York.

 Vice President, Consumer Comfort, Parts and Service Support, GE Appliances

 After receiving her engineering degree in 1982, Liz began her career as a quality engineer with IPM Corporation, a subsidiary of Allegheny International, a key supplier of powdered metal components to the auto industry.
 In 1984 she joined GE, and has 30+ years’ experience in the aircraft, marine and energy industries.
 She has held roles in supply chain, services, long-term partner management, product management and quality/Six Sigma.
 In 2003, Liz assumed leadership for small commercial services operations in GE Aviation, servicing 90+ long-term maintenance contracts and developing customer service and fulfillment strategies for the regional aircraft market.
 In 2006, Liz transitioned to GE Energy as the GM, LM2500/LM1600 Products, a diverse aeroderivative product, which serves the oil and gas, powergen and industrial plants segments.
 Subsequently, she was GM for aeroderivative services, an $1.2B MRO business unit encompassing field support and service, overhaul maintenance activities, remote diagnostics and long-term service agreements.
-Most recently, Liz joined GE Appliances, a Haier company, and serves as vice president for consumer comfort products and strategy development for parts and service support including GE Appliances’ connected and ownership initiatives.
+Liz previoulsy served as Vice President, Consumer Comfort, Parts and Service Support, GE Appliances a Haier company, for consumer comfort products and strategy development for parts and service support including GE Appliances’ connected and ownership initiatives.

 Liz holds a bachelor’s degree in industrial and operations engineering from the University of Michigan and a master’s degree in business administration from Xavier University.
 She is a Metro United Way Tocqueville Society member and on the University of Michigan Industrial Engineering Advisory Board.

 Bethany Weeby is Senior Vice President, Provider Services for Care Credit at Synchrony Financial, serving more than 200,000 healthcare partners in dental, veterinary, cosmetic, vision and audiology.
-Synchrony Financial, formerly GE Capital Retail Finance, is the largest provider of private label credit cards in the US.
+Synchrony Financial, formerly GE Capital Retail Finance, is the largest provider of private label credit cards in the US, serving more than 200,000 healthcare partners in dental, veterinary, cosmetic, vision and audiology.

 Bethany is active in the Women’s Network at Synchrony Financial following leadership roles with GE’s Women’s Network for many years.
 In addition, she sits on the Advisory Board for the Department of Industrial & Operations Engineering at the University of Michigan.
 Bethany, an avid sports fan, is in the process of relocating to Orange County with her husband and daughter.